 Breathe in the cool mountain air.
 Gaze at the majestic peaks.
 Delight in the Bavarian cottages and shops.
-No, it’s not a weekend getaway to Germany – it’s a trip to Helen: Georgia’s own Alpine village.
+No, it’s not a weekend getaway to Germany – it’s a trip to Helen: Georgia’s own Alpine village, one of many day trips easily accessible from the state's capital, Atlanta.

 What would a family getaway be without putt-putt?
 Alpine Helen Mini Golf is located on Main Street in Helen and looks the part with its Bavarian design.
 Play “Adventure Golf” a block from downtown at Pirate’s Cove.